veekooFIN/GigatronTTL/README.md

 ---------------------------------------------------------------------------------------------------------------

-Long mandelbrot uses long integer and takes 45 minutes to draw the screen.
+Long Mandelbrot uses long integer and takes 45 minutes to draw the screen.

-Long julia uses long integer and takes 35 minutes to draw the screen.
+Long Julia uses long integer and takes 35 minutes to draw the screen.

 Long Burning Ship uses long integer and takes 40 minutes to draw the screen